Vechtplassen, North Holland, Netherlands

 - Statistics / Weather / Helpful Links

 Looking for Vechtplassen cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Vechtplassen or Vecht Lakes of North Holland are one of the most famous water playgrounds in the Netherlands.
 Man-made water bodies created by the harvesting of peat in the 17th century, the shallow lake systems stretch along both sides of the Utrechtse Vecht River.
 Fed by a tributary of the Rhine River, the Utrechtse Vecht meanders from the City of Utrecht to the IJsselmeer near Amsterdam.